tishma/time-app/readme.md

 php setup.php
 ```

 5. That's it!
-You can navigate to index.html of the web app.
+You can navigate to your web app.